tomekkaczanowski/testng-test-dependencies-reporter/readme.txt

 Work in progress !

+FIXME
+  * make it work properly when FQN is given, and not only method name

 TODO
   * be able to generate dependencies graph without running tests (but of cours no failed/skipped info then!)
     * done, but need it to be configurable (right now you can do it programmaticaly only)